newsnowlabs/runcvm/README.md

    - require specific hardware that can be emulated e.g. disks, graphics displays
 2. Running existing container workloads with increased security
 3. Testing container workloads that are already intended to launch in VM environments, such as on [fly.io](https://fly.io)
-4. Developing any of the above applications in [Dockside](https://dockside.io/) (see [RUNCVM and Dockside](#runcvm-and-dockside))
+4. Developing any of the above applications in [Dockside](https://dockside.io/) (see [RunCVM and Dockside](#runcvm-and-dockside))

-## How RUNCVM works
+## How RunCVM works

-RUNCVM's 'wrapper' runtime, `runcvm-runtime`, receives container create commands triggered by `docker` `run`/`create` commands, modifies the configuration of the requested container in such a way that the created container will launch a VM that boots from the container's filesystem, and then passes the request on to the standard container runtime (`runc`) to actually create and start the container.
+RunCVM's 'wrapper' runtime, `runcvm-runtime`, receives container create commands triggered by `docker` `run`/`create` commands, modifies the configuration of the requested container in such a way that the created container will launch a VM that boots from the container's filesystem, and then passes the request on to the standard container runtime (`runc`) to actually create and start the container.

-For a deep dive into RUNCVM's internals, see the section on [Developing RUNCVM](#developing).
+For a deep dive into RunCVM's internals, see the section on [Developing RunCVM](#developing).

 ## System requirements

-RUNCVM should run on any amd64 (x86_64) Linux hardware (or VM) that supports [KVM](https://www.linux-kvm.org/page/Main_Page) and [Docker](https://docker.com).
-So if your host can already run [KVM](https://www.linux-kvm.org/page/Main_Page) VMs and [Docker](https://docker.com) then it should run RUNCVM.
+RunCVM should run on any amd64 (x86_64) hardware (or VM) running Linux Kernel >= 5.10, and that supports [KVM](https://www.linux-kvm.org/page/Main_Page) and [Docker](https://docker.com).
+So if your host can already run [KVM](https://www.linux-kvm.org/page/Main_Page) VMs and [Docker](https://docker.com) then it should run RunCVM.

-RUNCVM has no host dependencies, apart from Docker (or experimentally, Podman) and comes packaged with all binaries and libraries it needs to run (including its own QEMU binary).
+RunCVM has no host dependencies, apart from Docker (or experimentally, Podman) and the `virtiofs` and `tun` kernel modules.

+Apart from the above, RunCVM comes packaged with all binaries and libraries it needs to run (including its own QEMU binary).

 ## Installation

-1. Install the RUNCVM software package at `/opt/runcvm` (installation elsewhere is currently unsupported):
+1. Install the RunCVM software package at `/opt/runcvm` (installation elsewhere is currently unsupported):

 ```console
 docker run --rm -v /opt/runcvm:/runcvm newsnowlabs/runcvm
 ```

-2. Enable the RUNCVM runtime, but patching `/etc/docker/daemon.json`:
+2. Enable the RunCVM runtime, but patching `/etc/docker/daemon.json`:

 ```console
 sudo /opt/runcvm/scripts/runcvm-install-runtime.sh